 Rockwell Hall was built in 1928 as the university’s first main library.
 After the current main library opened in 1970, Rockwell Hall then served as an administrative building until it was renovated and repurposed as the Kent State Fashion Museum in 1990.
 The Fashion Museum houses rare and historically significant garments and artifacts; these collections are currently protected from fire by a carbon dioxide (CO2) fire suppression system that was installed at the time of the renovation.
 The system has reached the end of its useful life and does not provide adequate protection of the collections.
 This project will remove the existing CO2 system and replace it with a dry-pipe, pre-action system on all floors and expanded basement level of Rockwell Hall.
 This Design-Build project is being managed via OAKS-CI.

 Kent State University at Salem is replacing two large areas of roof at the Classroom Building with a new, single-ply, 20-year warrantied membrane system.
-The project, designed in-house by the Office of the University Architect, is anticipated to be advertised for bidding during October with work scheduled to be completed by December.
+The project was designed in-house by the Office of the University Architect.
+The construction bids that were opened on October 14th were rejected; the project is being re-bid and the new bid opening date is scheduled for October 28.
 This General Contracting project is being managed via OAKS-CI.

 Salem Classroom Building Second Floor Build-Out